 - Always log off from online banking sessions

 - Never click on links or open attachments sent from an un-trusted email

 - Store new and cancelled checks in a safe place

 - Use a secure connection when paying online – look for “https” and a green security lock in the address bar of your browser

 If you believe you are a victim of ACH fraud, contact Client Services at 800-382-5465.

 Important notice: beware of social engineering schemes

-Recently there has been an increase in fraud schemes where customers are being contacted by phone or email to obtain personal information, such as account information (account numbers) and/or identifying information (e.g., social security number, date of birth).
+Recently there has been an increase in fraud schemes where clients are being contacted by phone or email to obtain personal information, such as account information (account numbers) and/or identifying information (e.g., social security number, date of birth).
 Some tactics used include advising you that there is a problem or missing information related to your account and additional information is needed to correct the issue.
 In some cases, threatening tactics may be used (e.g., criminal pursuit, collection agency referral) to obtain this information.
 To avoid becoming a victim, follow these tips:

 - Do not provide any personal information to an unsolicited caller.